szstonelee/gointernal/scheduler.md

 If the task is blocked for I/O of disk in Linux, the thread will be blocked.
 But Go runtime knows that.
 So a new thread (probabally an idle thread) will take over the current LRQ.
 The blocked thread with the blocked task will wait to finish, i.e. until unblocked.
 After the blocked disk call finishs, the Goroutine will return to the LRQ, and the unused thread can return to the idle thread pool or be destroyed (usually no destroy).
 [There is a proposal for an improvement for this strategy if you want to dive deeper](http://pages.cs.wisc.edu/~riccardo/assets/diskio.pdf).

-Again, a thread running in a cpu core, for the current LRQ, never block in Go.
+Again, a thread running in a CPU core, for the current LRQ, never block in Go.
+But note, the blocked thread could be replaced by another running thread for the same CPU core.
+The guarentee of running for ever is for the LRQ, not the specific thread.

 The I/O for disk is so special in Linux because regular file descriptor are always blocked device.